edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.3.md

 * *Open this file in chrome and demo it for the class: 4.3-in-class-exercises/4.3.1_inception/inception_solution .*

+* note to instructor: the exit limbo button only works when you click on all the other buttons.
+Otherwise the exit limbo doesn't work.

 * *Give student the starter code in: 4.3-in-class-exercises/4.3.1_inception/inception_starter *
 * *Slack this out to class*